 A hub for critical social science on climate change

-Climate change is probably the gravest threat facing humans in the 21st century.
+The climate emergency is probably the gravest threat facing humans in the 21st century.
 New models of research, publication, and public engagement are needed to confront this enormous challenge.
 Critical social science has a lot to offer—and a lot of work to do to catch up.

-The Socio-Spatial Climate Collaborative, or (SC)², is a hub for critical social science research on climate change, based in the University of Pennsylvania’s Population Studies Center.
+The Socio-Spatial Climate Collaborative, or (SC)², is a hub for critical social science research on the climate emergency, based in the University of Pennsylvania’s Population Studies Center.
 (SC)² aims to deepen understanding of the intersection of social, health, and environmental inequalities in the built environment all over the world, with an eye to public engagement and informing policy.

 “Carboniferous” map in “Nonstop Metropolis: A New York Atlas” (Solnit and Schapiro 2016).
 Cartography: Molly Roy; artwork: Bette Burgoyne.
 Underlying data from Kevin Ummel, adapted from research he did for the Center for Global Development.
 Image courtesy of University of California Press.